AgenaTrader/AgenaScript-documentation/sources/handling_bars_and_instruments.md

 ### Description
 Lines is a collection that contains all [*Line*] objects of an indicator.

-When a line object is added to the indicator using the [*Add()*] method, this line is automatically added to the “lines” collection.
+When a line object is added to the indicator using the [*Add()*] method, this line is automatically added to the "lines" collection.

 The order of the add commands determines how these lines are sorted.
 The first information request of Add() will create Lines\[0\], the next information request will be Lines\[1\] etc.